by Texas Homesteader ~

 But if I’m going to make this gift myself I’ve gotta get out the mammoth sewing machine & get to it.
 I hope she understands exactly how much a part of me this gift is!
-Apparently I love her.
+Apparently I must love her or something.

 Now I know I could have gone to the fabric store & picked up the fabric that I needed, but I prefer to buy used if at all possible.
 It’s just an environmental preference for me.

 Luckily I found the perfect fabric at our local thrift store.
 This cute country red & white checkered pattern will be perfect.

 Finding A Tie Material

 Then I folded the top just a bit and then folded it over again & sewed along the seam to make about a 1″ casing for my apron.
-This will be where the tie will go though.
+This will be where the tie will thread though.

 I decided to also run a stitch down the middle so I could divide it into two smaller pockets.
 Each pocket ended up measuring about 6.5″ deep and 10.5″ wide.

 Creating A Boxed Bottom In A Fabric Pocket